-There are two possibilities for PRs to account for uncertainty: (1) see data as probabilistic (e.g., data categorization); (2) see rules as probabilistic (e.g., uncertain decisions).
-In the first case, we must adapt Rete-style pattern-matching [2] to account for uncertain data.
+There are two possibilities for PRs to account for uncertainty: (1) see data as probabilistic (e.g., data categorization); (2) see rules as probabilistic (e.g., uncertain decisions).5 In the first case, we must adapt Rete-style pattern-matching [2] to account for uncertain data.
 In the second, we need to take into account application of rules of the form: "if (condition) then action with probability alpha."
 The informal architecture we describe below offers an effective operational means to achieve both.

-2.1 Using probabilistic information inside rules
+2.1 Probabilistic rules

 PR systems are usually based on Boolean Logic.
 A decision is made to fire a rule and take the action it guards whenever a specific Boolean condition application of the rule is satisfied by a set of data.
-For example, the following PR (expressed in JRules) may be used to plan an appointment for a patient with a specialist when a cancer has been detected.8
+For example, the following PR (expressed in JRules) may be used to plan an appointment for a patient with a specialist when a cancer has been detected.6 that" is more familiar to users dealing with probabilities.
+Using it inside a "prob" expression is not ambiguous.
+At any rate, the syntax we use in this paper's examples is in no way definite and may be subject to change.